Water is a Precious Natural Resource

 Consumers can be confident in the accuracy of the labels on every bottle of Poland Spring water, and that Poland Spring is just what it says it is – 100% natural spring water.

 We are a company that is constantly striving to do better, and that means finding ways to improve our packaging and our operations to minimize our environmental footprint.
-The safety and quality of our products is our priority.
-We assure consumers that all of our bottled water products and beverages meet or exceed FDA, EPA, and State Health Department standards and are safe to drink.

 Our Kingfield bottling facility was built in 2009 to achieve LEED Gold certification (Leadership in Energy and Environmental Design) and our Hollis warehouse expansion earned LEED Silver certification.
 In June 2018, Nestlé Waters North America also announced that it will extend its commitment to water stewardship by certifying all of its sites to the Alliance for Water Stewardship (AWS) Standard by 2025.
+We are in the process now of seeking certification of the three Poland Spring factories in Maine.